-Chicago and the burbs have no shortage of opportunities for family fun around town, from world-class museums to spectacular playgrounds to kid-friendly events happening all year round.
+Chicago and the burbs have no shortage of opportunities for family fun around town, from world-class museums to spectacular playgrounds to kid-friendly events happening all year round (you can also check interesting posts on kids’ playgrounds on Tiny Tribes, who give great advice to young parents on raising the next generation).
 Whether it’s sharing jokes and swapping stories over dinner, taking family music lessons, or spending a morning at the zoo, quality family time is something we all try to find a way to fit in, even amidst busy schedules.
 One particularly meaningful way to spend time with family is to find volunteer opportunities in Chicago.

 Volunteering is great at any age, and for kids, in particular, it offers a natural way to help them begin to see that they are part of a world bigger than themselves and their friends and family and that even small actions can have a real and positive impact on others.
 But since many volunteering opportunities in Chicago are limited to adults or older teens, it is not always easy to find places where younger kids can volunteer.
 Fortunately, Chicagoland has plenty of events and organizations that welcome families (even those with very young children) to contribute their time, talents and enthusiasm to serving their community…if you know where to look!